microsoft/vcpkg/docs/specifications/registries-2.md

 We wish to have the same feature in the new versioning world, and so we'll have a set of baseline versions in the registry database.

-There are two kinds of baselines: the `"default"` baseline, which is used by default, and also named baselines.
+Baselines act differently between git registries or the builtin registry, and in filesystem registries.
-Baseline names must be identifiers, in the same vein as ports.
+In git registries and the builtin registry, since there's a history that one can access, a baseline is the `"default"` entry in the baseline at the reference specified.
-Additionally, for git registries, if the user uses a baseline that does not have an entry, then vcpkg attempts to use the `"default"` entry at the reference specified by the baseline.
+In filesystem registries, since there is no accessible history, the baseline identifiers are mapped directly to entries in the baseline file, without translation; by default, the `"default"` entry is used.

 These baselines are placed in `port_versions/baseline.json`.
 This is an object mapping baseline names to baseline objects, where baseline objects map port names to version objects.
-A version object contains exactly one version field (one of `"version-string"`, `"version"`, etc.), and optionally `"port-version"`.
+A version object contains `"baseline"`, which is un-schemed version, and optionally `"port-version"`.

 [git object ID]: https://git-scm.com/book/en/v2/Git-Internals-Git-Objects